 Africa is without doubt the world’s most sought after safari destination.
 Each country on the continent delivers a unique encounter, with plains teeming with wildlife, rugged landscapes, absolute wilderness and the legendary “Big Five” of Africa; these experiences promise a vacation of unsurpassed diversity and adventure.
-Combine this with some stunning music and you have the African safari holiday of a lifetime.
+Combine this with some stunning music and you have the Absolute African Safari Experience

 Tourica Tours have been specialising in NICHE & SPECIALISED African safari for over a decade.
-Whether it be taming the Tiger fish on the Zambezi River or trying to land a hole in one from the highest and longest par 3 in the golfing world at The Legend Golf Resort in South Africa, the tee can only be accessed by helicopter, Tourica Tours do Africa like no one else.
+Whether it be taming the Tiger fish on the Zambezi River or trying to land a hole in one from the highest and longest par 3 in the golfing world at The Legend Golf Resort in South Africa, Tourica Tours do Africa like no one else.

-Whether it is sitting in a lodge listening to a live acoustic set around the fire, a private rooftop gig in Cape Town with Table Mountain as the backdrop or a sunset cruise on the Zambezi with Gin & Tonic in hand and some fine tunes sending the mind into a dream state, for a music lover a Music Safari is often a once in a lifetime chance to see one of their music heroes like no one else has or ever will......and you also get to see everything that beautiful Africa has to show!!!!
+Whether it is sitting in the middle the Masai Mara listening to a live acoustic show, a private rooftop gig in Cape Town with Table Mountain as the backdrop, a sunset cruise on the Zambezi River above Victoria Falls with Gin & Tonic in hand and some fine tunes in the ears, a Music Safari is often a once in a lifetime chance to see one of their music heroes like no one else has or ever will......and you also get to see everything that beautiful Africa has to show!!!!

 When you come to Africa we promise to make it